Salvia farinacea Benth.

 Origin - Native to Southwest U.S.

-Other info. - This species is frequently cultivated and can persist around homesites if abandoned.
+Other info. - This species is frequently cultivated and can persist around abandoned homesites.
 This species is able to handle very dry and arid conditions and makes a good low maintenance addition to a garden.
+Its natural range is to the immediate southwest of Missouri.
+Wild populations have not yet been reported from the state.

 Photographs taken off Lee Rd 54, Auburn, AL., 8-20-04.